quill-inc/operations/code-of-conduct.md

 invalidate, any other terms or conditions related to use of Quill services.

-The definitions of various subjective terms such as "discriminatory", "hateful", or "confusing" will be decided at the sole discretion of the Quill abuse team.
+The definitions of various subjective terms such as "discriminatory", "hateful", or "confusing" will be decided at the sole discretion of the Quill moderation team.

 ### Friendly Harassment-Free Space
 We are committed to providing a friendly, safe and welcoming environment for